Annual Review 2021–22

 Independent Chair

 Socially minded, John thrives on contributing to much needed debates on a range of issues facing society.
-He speaks widely on the issues of skills development, the imperatives of 21st-century global business, and the necessity of building meaningful collaboration between research and industry.
+He speaks widely on the issues of skills development, the imperatives of 21st Century global business, and the necessity of building meaningful collaboration between research and industry.
 John is also driven by a passion to harness the benefits of technology and data to make radical, positive change to communities and industries to improve our society.

-Professor Pollaers holds an MBA from INSEAD and Macquarie University, as well as degrees in electrical engineering and computer science.
-He was awarded the Medal of the Order of Australia (OAM) in June 2018 for service to the manufacturing sector, to education and to business.
-He is also currently the Chancellor of Swinburne University of Technology in Melbourne.
+Professor Pollaers holds an MBA from INSEAD and Macquarie University, as well as degrees in Electrical Engineering and Computer Science.
+He was awarded an OAM in June 2018 for service to the manufacturing sector, to education and to business.
+He is also currently the Chancellor of Swinburne University of Technology in Melbourne, a non-executive Director of AGL and Chair of the Advisory Board of Ending Loneliness Together.

 Directors with consumer experience

-Erin Turner was appointed a consumer director by the Minister for Revenue and Financial Services on 4 May 2018.
+Erin Turner was appointed a Consumers’ Director by the Minister for Revenue and Financial Services on 4 May 2018.
+Erin is the CEO of the Consumer Policy Research Centre and is a Board member of ARC Justice, a community legal service that serves Central and Northern Victoria.

-Previously she was the Director of Campaigns and Communications at CHOICE.
-She represents consumer interests on the ACCC Consumer Consultative Committee and has previously sat on the ACMA Consumer Consultative Forum and the ASIC Consumer Advisory Panel.
+Erin was previously the Chair of Financial Rights Legal Centre and Director of Campaigns and Communications at CHOICE.
+Erin represents consumer interests on the ACCC Consumer Consultative Committee and has previously sat on the ACMA Consumer Consultative Forum and the ASIC Consumer Advisory Panel.

 Directors with industry experience